Posted on

 By now everyone knows that DNA testing is a powerful scientific tool for proving guilt or innocence in our criminal justice system.
 Often post-conviction DNA testing provides the only evidence that can correct the injustice of wrongful conviction.

-But what if all the biological evidence is destroyed while you’re still in prison?
-What if there is evidence but it’s not discovered until after state-imposed deadline for seeking DNA testing?
 What if the state denies your petition for testing because you accepted a plea bargain to avoid a harsher sentence for a crime you didn’t commit?
 And what if you’re indigent and can’t afford an attorney to help navigate the complex legal and scientific issues involved in obtaining a DNA test?

 Read more…